- Service: Mechanical

 Designed mixing area hoods with the sufficient ventilation rate required to ensure that 25% of the LFL (lower flammable limit) for paint vapors would never be exceeded.

-Ensured fire rating between spray area, storage rooms and electrical rooms was achieved to protect the enclosures and reduce the risk to the workers.
+Ensured fire rating between spray areas, storage rooms, and electrical rooms was achieved to protect the enclosures and reduce the risk to the workers.

 Working in collaboration with the fire department, the facility was able to stay open at half capacity with minor changes while we worked on the bigger concerns.
 The changes led to the improved health and safety of the workers by meeting code compliance and a costs savings of over $10,000 was realized by selecting 8’ high drywall versus the 22’ celling height, while still maintaining safety.